ASTHA-Lab/SpiceCiM/README.md

 ## Usage
 Repository Structure
+run.sh: Bash wrapper to run the SpiceCim.py after installing all the dependencies.
-spiceSim.py: Core script for creating the neural network, training it, generating the design, mapping weights, running simulations, and performing inference. data_collect.py: Extracts waveform data and tabulates it. checkInfer.py: Validates the inference results.
+SpiceCim.py: Core script for creating the neural network, training it, generating the design, mapping weights, running simulations, and performing inference. data_collect.py: Extracts waveform data and tabulates it. checkInfer.py: Validates the inference results.
 Getting Started